 ALAN: Great!
 Maybe I’ll see you there.

 LIA: Sounds good.
-We’re both good shoppers!
+Ha, ha!
+We both love to shop!
 If I get there before you leave, maybe I’ll see you.
 After all, we aren’t leaving until we see all the sales.
 And I’m not leaving until I have some cute new shoes!

 When people ask, “How are you? they are really just saying, “Hi.”This is not a good time to talk about your health.

 The mall isn’t just for shopping.
 Many young people go to the mall to hang around with friends.
-In a city, however, the place to be might be downtown.
+In a city, however, the place might be downtown.

 casual: simple, not formal